shipravalecha/ImageProcessor/README.md

 3. To give input request: node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --resize 100 100
 It has the input image path from the local directory and operations to be performed on the image.

-# Sample calls:
+# Sample calls for demo:

+# it gives error
 node client.js
 node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg

-# it gives error
+# it gives error because more than one thumbnail operation is provided by the client.
 node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --thumbnail --thumbnail
-# it gives error because more than one thumbnail operation is provided by the client.

-node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateLeft rotate
 # it gives error as Invalid argument!!!
 Provide argument with that starts with --
+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateLeft rotateAnyAngle

+# output.jpg is generated
-node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --grayscale --thumbnail
+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --grayscale --rotateLeft

 node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --grayscale --flip

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateAnyAngle 30

 node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --resize 100 100 --rotateRight

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --resize 100 100 --rotateRight --rotateLeft

 node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateLeft --rotateRight

+# if thumbnail is the last operation, 1 output image is generated
+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateAnyAngle 30 --grayscale --thumbnail

 # 2 images are generated (when thumbnail operation is followed by some other operations)
 node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --thumbnail --grayscale

-node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --flip --thumbnail --grayscale
+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateLeft --thumbnail --grayscale

 # Cloud-hosted:
 I made this application cloud-hosted by containerizing the application using dockers.
 I made 2 containers, one for each client and server.
 Docker allows the developers to package their application and its dependencies into a container that can run on any system, regardless of the underlying infrastructure.
 It allows developers to create and deploy applications in a portable way.